Disclaimer: This post may contain affiliate links.

 Good power supplies can eliminate noise you might be experiencing from your pedal board.
 They'll help you get rid of those wasteful 9-volt batteries that you need to change every couple of weeks.
 Pedal power supplies will also make it easy to clean up and organize your pedalboard so you're not carrying around a rat's nest of wires to practice and gigs.

-If you're short on time, we've summarized our recommendations here.
-If you prefer to learn more, then keep reading!
+If you're short on time, we've summarized our recommendations for the best effects pedal power supplies here.
+If you prefer to learn more about pedals, then keep reading!
+A more thorough analysis of these pedals is at the bottom of the article.

 Let’s start with the obvious: effects pedals won’t operate without power.
 They contain complex electronics that need electricity to function.
 Pedals get the power they need from a battery, power supply, or directly from a wall outlet.